therightnee/Udacity-Self-Driving-Car-Nanodegree/T1P5_VehicleDetection/writeup_template.md

 In the second cell of the "Vehicle_Detection.ipynb" notebook, I wrote a method titled 'patch_analyzer' that does both HOG feature extraction and pre-processing for colorspace detection.

 Instead of converting the 3-channel RGB image through a single gradient colorspace, I ran HOG feature extraction on each channel, after converting the image into the desired colorspace.

+===UPDATE===

+Per the feedback on the last submission, I increased the orientations to 11, pixesl to 16x16, and 2x2 cells per block.
+The HOG features were calculated on top of a YUV image, and the color space extraction done an an HLS image.

+When I compared the HOG images to my previous tunings, it actually seemed that the suggested parameters would be worse, but after continuing to the SVM training I found that I was able to get higher validation percentages with even stricter C values, so I continued onward to the object recognition.

 #### 2. Explain how you settled on your final choice of HOG parameters.